 Join the Collectors’ Circle

 A ‘Collectors’ Circle’ of supporters was launched in 2016; their donations enable the gallery to work creatively on exhibitions, education and outreach.

 Please contact us if you are interested in volunteering at CAA.

-Please contact us if you consider leaving a legacy to CAA.
+Please contact us if you would consider leaving CAA a gift in your Will.